-Congress should appropriate federal funds to complete top-down state voter databases, cover the costs of adding Social Security numbers and digital images of signatures to the databases, and e federal distributed database system for sharing voter data among
+Congress should appropriate federal funds to complete top-down state voter databases, cover the costs of adding Social Security numbers and digital images of signatures to the databases, and create and maintain the federal distributed database system for sharing voter data among states.
+Congress should provide these funds to the EAC for distribution to states that adopt the uniform template for voter data and join the system for data sharing.
+Federal funds would be withheld from states that do not make their voter files interoperable with the voter databases of other states.